modal-inria/MixtComp/MixtComp/docs/algoDesc.md

 # SemStrategy run

 Things can go wrong at various points in the algorithm, for example there can be errors in initialization, or degeneracy in the general execution.
 That is why there is a global loop that is run `param_.nSemTry_` times at maximum.
 If an iteration is completed, the loop is exited.
-If no iteration can be completed, the error in the last iteration is returned.
+If no iteration can be completed, the `std::string` error from the last iteration is returned.

 # GibbsStrategy run

-The GibbsStrategy can go wrong, for example if an individual has a 0 probability in every class.
+The GibbsStrategy can go wrong, for example if an individual has a 0 probability in every class (there are `nSemTry_`).
 The difference with `SemStrategy` is that, once initialization has been performed, there can be no error, because parameters have already been estimated, therefor degeneracy is not a problem.
-There are `nSemTry_` for the initialization.
+This is why `GibbsStrategy::runGibbs` returns `void`, not a `std::string`.

 There is a try / catch exception handling, which main purpose is to avoid crashes.
 In a normal run, it is impossible for $t_{ik}$ values to be `nan`.
 However, errors in implementations in the model can lead to this.
 To avoid this kind of problems, an exception can be thrown from `MixtureComposer::eStepCompleted`.
 The program will then end normally, urging the user to contact the maintainer.